 Nutrition and Obesity

 Latino adults and children are at greater risk of obesity and diabetes than their African American and White, non-Hispanic peers.
 Diabetes and other chronic health conditions can further complicate the issue of food insecurity.

 Lifetime risk estimates for developing diabetes is higher for both Hispanic men and women than for other ethnic groups.
-Hispanic women born in 2000 have a 53 percent risk of developing diabetes in their lifetime compared to 31 percent risk for non-Hispanic white females and a 49 percent risk among African American women.
-Similarly, Hispanic men have a 45 percent risk compared to a 27 percent risk among non-Hispanic white males and a 40 percent risk among African American men.[xiv]
+Hispanic women born in 2000 have a 53 percent risk of developing diabetes in their lifetime compared to 31 percent risk for White, non-Hispanic females and a 49 percent risk among African American women.
+Similarly, Hispanic men have a 45 percent risk compared to a 27 percent risk among White, non-Hispanic males and a 40 percent risk among African American men.[xiii]

 [i] ACS Table B03002.
 (2014).
 Hispanic or Latino Origin by Race.
 2013 American Community Survey 1-Year Estimates.